Irradiance: Property

-This formula assumes that the magnetic susceptibility is negligible, i.e. that μr ≈ 1 where μr is the magnetic permeability of the propagation medium.
+This formula assumes that the magnetic susceptibility is negligible; i.e. that μr ≈ 1 (μ ≈ μ0) where μr is the relative magnetic permeability of the propagation medium.
 This assumption is typically valid in transparent media in the optical frequency range.

 Point source

 A point source of light produces spherical wavefronts.
 The irradiance in this case varies inversely with the square of the distance from the source.